get involved: law schools

 How does it work?

-In 2018 five law schools offered the IFLP program to students.
-For 2019, we’ve expanded to seventeen law schools in the U.S., Canada, and Europe.
+In 2018 five law schools offered the IFLP program to students. in 2019, we expanded to eighteen law schools in the U.S., Canada, and Europe.
 We want to bring the IFLP curriculum and internship program to all law schools that want it.

 Partner law schools work with IFLP to promote the opportunity to their students and screen appropriate candidates.
 Schools must make a good faith effort to provide students with academic credit for some or all of the IFLP program (the boot camp course and 7-month field placement).
 One faculty member from each school is appointed to serve as liaison to IFLP and participate in the boot camp.